Emotional Spending Awareness Quiz

 It does not replace financial advice, counselling, or professional support where that may be needed.

-Sometimes simply understanding our patterns is the first step toward making calmer, more confident financial decisions.
+Sometimes simply understanding our patterns is the first step towards changing them more gently.